Nicknames: Bianconeri (White and Blacks), Vecchia Signora (Old Lady)

 • Since then they have lost three finals and a Serie A match-fixing scandal led to Juventus being relegated to Serie B for the first time in their history in 2006.
 Led by former midfielder Didier Deschamps, Juve bounced back immediately.

 • In 2011/12, the club moved into their new Juventus Stadium and celebrated by taking their first title since 2003, with Antonio Conte's side finishing the campaign unbeaten.
-The Bianconeri retained the Scudetto the following season.
+The Bianconeri retained the Scudetto the following two seasons.

 ©UEFA.com 1998-2014.
 All rights reserved.